mattdesl/kami/README.md

 //Create a new batcher for 2D sprites var batch = new SpriteBatch(context);

-//Create an asset manager
-//This re-loads everything for us on context loss... var assets = new AssetManager(context);

-//Add a new asset, this will return a Texture object
-//which we can use for drawing var tex0 = assets.load("img/grass.png");
+//Create a new texture.
+This will load the URL asynchronously var tex0 = new Texture(context, "img/mysprite.png");

+//kami aliases some Texture GLenums for convenience tex0.setFilter(Texture.Filter.LINEAR);

 //Start our render loop
 requestAnimationFrame(render);